copa-fiesta/antivirus_api/README.md

 # Antivirus api testing module

-antivirus_api_test is a Python module for testing antivirus api.
+antivirus_api_test is a Python module for testing antivirus API.
+Test endpoints and API are documented in .raml file.

 ## Prerequisites
 Install used modules (pytest, requests) that are in requirements.txt file.